ItsAllDari/music-library/README.md

 <h3>User Stories</h3>
 <ul>
-<li>As a user I would like to access my library to see which albums it contains</li>
+<li>As a user I would like to access my library to see which songs it contains</li>
-<li>As a user I should be able to add artists to my library</li>
-<li>As a user I should be able to add albums to my library by specific artists</li>
-<li>As a user I can add songs that each album contains</li>
 <li>As a user I should be able to sign in to see my collection</li>
+<li>As a user I should be able to sign out and change my password once signed in</li>
+<li>As a user I should be able to delete songs that I have added with my account</li>
+<li>As a user I should be able to update song information that I have added with my account</li>
+<li>As a user I should be able to close the library upon command</li>
 </ul>

 <h3>Technologies Used</h3>